It refers to all parts of the central nervous system in the skull.

 The central fissure (large longitudinal fissure) divides the organ into two hemispheres:

 - Intuitive and creative abilities are found in the right hemisphere.

 - The logical and analytical capabilities are in the left hemisphere.

-The cerebral hemispheres are united by a structure called corpus callosum that allows coordination between them and with other parts of the CNS.
+The cerebral hemispheres are united by a corpus callosum structure that allows coordination between them and other parts of the CNS.

 The functions of the cerebral cortex are many and very important: